MOROCCO MOTORCYCLE TOUR

 - Food or drinks on board the ferries

 - Toll fees

-- Oil or other consumables such as chain oil
+- Oil and other consumables (chain oil etc)

 - 9th October 2020